Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

 \subsection{Semi-supervised learning on directed graph via $\ell_2$-regularization}

 We discuss the semi-supervised learning problem on directed graphs with a regularization term of type $\ell_2$.
-The following problem aims to show the efficiency and relevance of the Dirichlet energy defined at \cref{dir_nrj} as a regularization term for signals defined on directed graphs.
+The following problem aims to show the efficiency and relevance of the Dirichlet energy \eqref{dir_nrj} as a regularization term for signal processing on directed graphs.